younos1986/Core.EventStore/README.md

 ```

-Then Projector in QueryService will be trigered
+Then Projectors in QueryService will be trigered

 ```
 using Core.EventStore.Contracts;